 Overusing hair products

-For many people, the first reaction when they realise hair loss is to use volumizing hair products to cover the problem.
+For many people, the first reaction when they realize hair loss is to use volumizing hair products to cover the problem.
 But, unfortunately, many hair products are so heavy, and they end up thinning your hair, leaving it looking flat with divided strands.
 If you decide to go for hair products to style your hair, consider using lightweight sprays or light-hold mousse instead of creams.

 Diet can impact the health of your hair, just like many other things.
 While this might sound very frustrating, it doesn’t come as a surprise.
 You can only be healthy as you want to be, which applies to all parts of your body, including your hair.